pwolbrycht/exercises/README.md

-# Exercises
-# In this repo I'm showing some cool tasks I've done.
+# In this repo I'm showing some cool tasks I've done, e.g. basic algorithms.
-# Mostly just to show-off. ;-)